pomerium/pomerium/docs/docs/reference/reference.md

 - Optional (but typically required if Authenticate Internal Service Address is set)
 - Example: `*.corp.example.com` if wild card or `authenticate.corp.example.com`/`authorize.corp.example.com`

-When Authenticate Internal Service Address is set, secure service communication can fail because the external certificate name will not match the internally routed service hostname/[SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
-This setting allows you to override that check.
+Secure service communication can fail if the external certificate does not match the internally routed service hostname/[SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
+This setting allows you to override that value.

 ## Certificate Authority